 Randy was promoted to the rank of sergeant in June 2011 and worked in District Three, before joining the Public Affairs Section as a Media Spokesperson in July 2012.
 In July of 2016, he was promoted to Staff Sergeant.

-In his spare time, Randy has been an active member of the Vancouver Police Soccer and Service Club for 14 years, playing soccer and organizing resources, planning finances, coaching and delivering community programs.
+In his spare time, Randy has been an active member of the Vancouver Police Soccer and Service Club for 14 years, playing soccer and organizing resources, planning finances, coaching, and delivering community programs.

-Constable Brian Montague
+Acting Sergeant Brian Montague

 Born and raised in Vancouver, Constable Brian Montague joined the Vancouver Police Department in March 1994.